Articles , Glossary

 Prominent theme image

-No secret, most users are visually driven and they scan the web page in a couple of seconds perceiving images much faster than copy.
-An appropriate theme image, be it a hero banner, original illustration, high-quality photo presenting a product or service, is a good way to attract users and get them interested as well as inform about the nature of the promoted offer.
-Images of this kind save users’ time, send them a quick and appealing message and add much into aesthetic side of the presentation.
+No secret, most users are visually driven, and they scan a web page in a couple of seconds, perceiving images much faster than text.
+An appropriate theme image, be it a hero banner, original illustration, high-quality photo presenting a product or service, is a good way to attract users and get them interested as well as inform them about the nature of the promoted offer.
+Images of this kind save users time, convey a quick, appealing message, and add much to the presentation’s aesthetic.

 Engaging and attractive scroll animation

-Although there is a big army of those who find animation an unnecessary feature overloading user interface and making it more complicated, most users expect motion as an integral part of interaction experience.
-Scroll animation applied wisely can add life and style to the landing page and become another attractive feature stimulating positive emotions.
-Also, motion creates the feeling of one integral smooth interaction with a whole page rather than several separate parts.
+Although there is a big army of those who find animation an unnecessary feature overloading the user interface and making it more complicated, most users expect motion as an integral part of the interaction experience.
+A scroll animation applied wisely can add life and style to the landing page and become another attractive feature, stimulating positive emotions.
+Also, motion creates the feeling of a single, seamless interaction across a whole page rather than several separate parts.

 dance_academy_website_interactions_tubik